For where two or three are gathered in my name, I am there among them. Matthew 18:20

 Grades 7-12: Middle and high school campers also have an Adventure Camp option.
 This is very similar to our “combo camps” - BikeHikeZip, HikePaddleClimb, HorseFishHike, ArcheryClimbFish - Adventure Campers will go rock climbing or horseback riding one day, and other days may include canoeing, hiking, fishing, and/or archery.
 This year will include local day trips only, plus camping and cowboy campout opportunities on-site.
 Rock climbing or horseback riding is assigned to each Adventure Camp.

 Horse: Week Two / June 27-July 1, Week Five / July 18-22, Week Seven / August 1-5

 Rock Climbing: Week One / June 20-24, Week Four / July 11-15, and Week Six / July 25-29

 Family Camp: This year, Family Camp is offered during the weeks immediately before and after overnight camp: June 13-17 and August 8-12.
 Family Camp is designed for 'future campers' and will include more staff-led activities than our weekend family retreat option.
 Families can choose a day trip on the Shenandoah River as an add-on for Family Camp (June 13-17, August 8-12) or family retreats (any weekend).

 This is a great opportunity for families to stay over the weekend before or after your camp week!
 Extend your stay, share camp with family, or stay on-site between two camp weeks.
 Have a nervous camper?
 Spend a weekend at camp together before their week of overnight camp.

 Family Retreats are available every summer weekend from Thursday to Sunday.

-Family Retreat spaces may include the Farmhouse, Cabin Village, and Sukkah Village.
+Family Retreat spaces may include the Farmhouse, Sukkah Village, Loft, and tent camping.